RMWinslow/lists/test/kitchensink.md

 $$x_a +y_b + \delta_k + z_{z_z}$$
 </article>

+Notice that kramdown interprets inline double dollar as inline math.
+And the script that renders math is seperate from kramdown.
+So when kramdown parses the text, the inline `$$$$` are replaced with `\(\)` and then it's rendered as inline text.
+But without the kramdown parsing, it's left as `$$$$` and so katex renders it in display mode.

 I should probably change it to use classes for these things.
 A ".card", ".row", etc would work fine, That's apparently the standard for minimal css stuff like [this one](http://classless.de/)